henrik/thepugautomatic.com-eleventy/src/site/posts/2020-09-28-scheduled-roborock-cleaning-with-a-prompt-using-shortcuts.md

 ## Automate the shortcut

 Now open the "Shortcuts" app.
-You may need to [install it](https://apps.apple.com/app/shortcuts/id915249334) if you don't already have it.
+You may need to [install it](https://apps.apple.com/app/shortcuts/id915249334) first.

 Under the top-level "Automation" tab, click "+".